Fairvale High School: Campus

-The first attempt at building the Binishell in 1974 resulted in disaster when the foundations failed the Binishell and it collapsed in the centre.
-There were no injuries.

-The Canley Vale Tutorial Centre, which serves students who have had difficulty completing their education in a mainstream school, is an annex to the school; however, it is not on the same site, but is near the close by Canley Vale Public School.
+The school's Binishell is one of the only 15 built across NSW schools, with 4 others remaining across the state.
+Currently, it is used as an indoor gymnasium, fitted with equipment to suit many sports, 2 change rooms, 2 bathrooms and a gym fitted with strength-training equipment.
+The first attempt at building the Binishell in 1974 resulted in a collapse due to workers failing to check air pressure, there were no injuries caused by the collapse.
+There were plans to demolish the Binishell because of maintenance costs and the construction of Block K, but these plans never went through.

 New facilities were opened in 2022 under a New South Wales Government program that aimed to provide schools with new and upgraded facilities.
 Block K provided 30 additional teaching spaces with specialised classrooms for Science and Cooking classes.
 Block J acts as a multipurpose school hall, it is used for school events such as concerts and talent shows.
 It can also be used as an indoor Basketball/Netball court.

 Extracurricular activities

-Student activities and groups include The Duke of Edinburgh's Award, LEOs Club, Personal Development/Health/Physical Education, Rotary, String Ensemble, Vocal group, Junior and Senior Dance ensembles, Various Rock Bands and Student Representative Council.
+Student activities and groups include The Duke of Edinburgh's Award, LEOs Club, Personal Development, Health and Physical Education, Rotary, String Ensemble, Vocal group, Junior and Senior Dance ensembles, Various Rock Bands and Student Representative Council.